puppeteer/puppeteer/docs/api.md

 console.log(result); // prints "56"
 ```

-A string can also be passed in instead of a function.
+A string can also be passed in instead of a function:
 ```js
 console.log(await page.evaluate('1 + 2')); // prints "3"
 const x = 10;